 Your previous experiences, coursework, and professional goals will be used to guide the development of a program of study that works best for you.

 Our program does offer courses in the summer.
 Work opportunities are more fluid in the summer.

 Program completion varies depending on whether students are full or part-time.
-Many students take 4+ years.
+Many students take four or more years.
 We have about two students graduate per year.